How would you define your style?

 Do you think that voice comes with time and practice, or can it also be learned through education?

 Where do you see the greatest value in floral education?
-What makes spaces like Madrid Blooms special, for both you and your students?
+What makes spaces like MADRID BLOOMS special, for both you and your students?

 What do you love most about teaching?